liwp/purdy-clj/README.md

-# purdy
+# purdy-clj

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A generic pretty printing library for Clojure.
+WIP.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Lauri Pesonen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.